Donny-Hikari/ask-terminal/README.md

 ### Run Client in Docker

 You may run the client in docker as well.
-This can help prevent unwanted command execution on your local machine, but at the cost of not having accces to your local environment and hinder the purpose of Ask terminal - to help you find and execute commands in your environment.
+This can help prevent unwanted command execution on your local machine, but at the cost of not having accces to your local environment and hinder the purpose of Ask-terminal - to help you find and execute commands in your environment.
 Therefore this method mainly for test purpose.

 ```shell
 $ make docker-run-client CLIENT_ENV=ASK_TERMINAL_USE_BLACKLIST=true